Layr-Labs/hokulea/docs/README.md

 The Hokulea repo defines traits, implementation and supporting crates to provide secure EigenDA integration in the kona framework.

-At the high level, EigenDABlobProvider implements [DataAvailabilityProvider](https://docs.rs/kona-derive/latest/kona_derive/traits/trait.DataAvailabilityProvider.html), that takes `BlockInfo` and `batcher_address` and returns opaque bytes that is passed into FrameQueue to derive channel frames.
+At the high level, EigenDABlobProvider implements [DataAvailabilityProvider](https://docs.rs/kona-derive/latest/kona_derive/traits/trait.DataAvailabilityProvider.html), that takes `BlockInfo` and `batcher_address` and returns opaque bytes that are passed into the FrameQueue to derive channel frames.

-Under the hood, Hokulea implements the `DataAvailabilityProvider` by stacking `EthereumDataSource` which implementand `DataAvailabilityProvider` on top of `EigenDABlobSource` which implements the `EigenDABlobProvider`, capable of retrieving blobs from EigenDA.
+Under the hood, Hokulea implements the `DataAvailabilityProvider` by composing `EthereumDataSource` from kona and a new Hokulea type `EigenDABlobSource`.
+The two sources are glued together in a pipeline fashion, where `EthereumDataSource` passes down L1 calldata retrieved from batcher inbox to `EigenDABlobSource`, which process the calldata to retrieve blobs from EigenDA.

 - L1Retrieval
     - EthereumDataSource